 So I am not aiming at the same target as the scientists and my way of thinking is different from theirs.
 (From Peter Winch’s translation of Ludwig Wittgenstein’s Culture and Value, page 7e)

-To entertain multiple understandings requires something of an epistemic modesty—that is, an acknowledgement of the variety of things possibly meant by a single word, and at the same time, an acknowledgment of how little is meant in each particular use.
-And this modesty gives way to a healthy discourse with any friend, colleague, or lover.
+To entertain multiple understandings requires something of an epistemic modesty—an acknowledgement of the variety of things possibly meant by a single word, and at the same time, an acknowledgment of how little is meant in each particular use.
+This modesty gives way to a healthy discourse with any friend, colleague, or lover.

 I will conclude this preface to Terminus Mechanicae with a passage from Wittgenstein’s Tractatus Logico-Philosophicus.